-1. Introduction to The Human Dimensions of Global Change, SMEA 500 (3 credits)
+1. Marine and Environmental Affairs Theory and Practice, SMEA 500 (3 credits)

 Marine and environmental affairs (MEA) draws together perspectives and approaches across the natural and social sciences, humanities, policy, law, and environmental justice to address complex issues in marine and coastal systems.
 This course will introduce students to the practice of MEA by exploring interdisciplinary and transdisciplinary perspectives and multiple ways of knowing in MEA; approaches to collaborative problem-solving and decision-making; and ethical engagement with communities in environmental management contexts.
 Students will gain practice in reading, writing, communication, and teamwork to provide a foundation for working in diverse teams in policy, research, and community-engagement settings.